helsinfranz/base-senku/README.md

 ## 📝 Smart Contracts

-All our smart contracts are deployed on the Base Sepolia Testnet and verified on Blockscout..
+All our smart contracts are deployed on the Base Sepolia Testnet, Solana and verified on-chain..

 ### FluoriteToken (FLUOR)